BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 - uniqueContributors: the number of unique contributors in the round
 - createdAtBlock: the block at which the funding round was created
 - updatedAtBlock: the block at which the funding round was last updated
-- metadata.matchingFunds.matchingFundsAvailable: the amount of matching funds available for the project
+- metadata.matchingFunds. matchingFundsAvailable: the amount of matching funds available for the project
-- metadata.matchingFunds.matchingCapAmount: the maximum amount of matching funds available for the project
+- metadata.matchingFunds. matchingCapAmount: the maximum amount of matching funds available for the project
 - metadata.feesPercentage: the percentage of fees charged by the platform for the project
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingFundsAvailable: the amount of matching funds available for the project
+matchingFundsAvailable: the amount of matching funds available for the project
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingCapAmount: the maximum amount of matching funds available for the project
+matchingCapAmount: the maximum amount of matching funds available for the project
+- metadata.
+quadraticFundingConfig.
+minDonation
-- metadata.quadraticFundingConfig.minDonationThresholdAmount: the minimum donation required to be eligible for matching funds, in the token used for funding.
+ThresholdAmount: the minimum donation required to be eligible for matching funds, in the token used for funding.

 For example, we can see that the mean amount of funding for a round is USD 13,050.97, with a standard deviation of USD 28,146.69.
 The median number of votes received for a project in a round is 423.
 The minimum and maximum amounts of matching funds available for a project are USD 185.80 and USD 350,180.61 respectively.
 The mean amount of quadratic funding cap enforced by the platform is 12.52% of the matching amount.